Education Programs Faculty

 Marquicia (QuiQui) Dominguez

-Marquicia Dominguez (They/Them), known as QuiQui to most, is a Teaching Artist, and Behavioral Therapist in the Seattle area.
+Marquicia Dominguez (they/them), known as QuiQui to most, is a Teaching Artist, and Behavioral Therapist in the Seattle area.
 In 2012 they received a B.F.A in theatre from Cornish College of the Arts and in 2018 received a Master’s in Education: Applied Behavior Analysis Programing and Instruction from Arizona State University.
 They are a Board Certified Behavior Analyst using imagination and creativity to teach life skills and behavioral skills to individuals with autism.
 Their desire is to create inclusive arts programs for all types of learners, no matter that individual’s abilities.
 QuiQui has worked with such companies as: ACT, Book-It, Greenstage, Seattle Repertory, and Seattle Shakespeare Company.
 They are co-host of The MirrorStage Podcast: A podcast that showcases Seattle artists and activists doing their part to make waves in the pacific northwest.

 Marty Smith Cubine